charles-l/charles-l.github.io/_posts/2015-11-19-no-syntax-highlighting.markdown

 I haven't yet given up highlighted `ls`.
 I guess I could change my `ls` alias from `ls --colors=always'` to `ls -F`, but I find it mentally easier to glob colors than try to differentiate between filenames/directory names with slashes on them.
 I also think it's excusable because there's less linguistic meaning behind a list of filenames than a piece of code.

 In the end, I'm going to stick with my simpler colorscheme.
-If nothing else, it at prevents me from wasting time fiddling with my vimrc, and makes maintenance easier.
+If nothing else, it at least prevents me from wasting time fiddling with my vimrc, and makes maintenance easier.
 Less is more!